 Data from RTI is being used to support the administration of Universal Credit in many Job Centres, and the national accelerated roll-out of UC (which began in February 2015) will see UC in over 80% of UK Jobcentres by December 2015.
 RTI data is also helping to eliminate fraud and error in the benefits system, and the Chancellor announced in the March 2015 Budget the intention to make wider use of RTI data to further improve these savings.

 - All UK employers (and pension providers) are affected

 - Payroll software submits statutory PAYE returns to HMRC

 - Requires RTI compliant payroll software or use of HMRC's Basic PAYE Tools

-- Exposure to Government Gateway and government IT infrastructure
+- Utilises Government Gateway IT infrastructure

 - Penalties apply for failure to submit returns and for submitting returns late

 - RTI returns need to reconcile with employee payments